 There are two ways to stream on multiple platforms.
 You can open your Social media channels simultaneously on your phone or you can use streaming software.

 The first option is the simpler of the two.
 If you’ve gotten used to streaming by directly opening your social media apps, learning new software (which you might need to pay for) might seem a little unappealing at first.
 But, what you need to consider is that if you’re streaming on two or more platforms, you will also be consuming twice the bandwidth or even more.
 This might result in lags and a choppy broadcast of your session.

 The alternative is a streaming platform like Castr.io, Restream, and Switchboard.
 In contrast to direct streams, a streaming platform will take your original feed and distribute it to your social media channels on its own servers and take a load off your bandwidth.
 For a smooth experience and simulcasting, streaming platforms are the way to go.

 Ok, so you’ve got your streaming software.
 But who’s gonna operate it while you are talking to customers live?
 Get an operator if you can during the streaming process.
 While you are conducting your session, allow a skilled operator to manage live chats, comments, and text or branding overlays within the feed.

 Show a presentation

-Having a streaming software comes with the added benefit of switching between cameras and presentations within your stream.
-This can be specially helpful if you are doing an educational video and want the help of visual aides to guide your viewer.
+Having streaming software comes with the added benefit of switching between cameras and presentations within your stream.
+This can be especially helpful if you are doing an educational video and want the help of visual aids to guide your viewer.